Macro photography with a digital SLR camera — Part 1

 So then, how did it turn out?

 Chances are, there is a lot of stuff confusing your picture in the background.
 If it’s not then well done!
 But for the rest of you, that background stuff is out of focus, but still competes with the bug for attention.
-This is where you’ll need to think about some ways of improving your technique some more.
-It’s time for some more macro photography tricks.
+This is where you need to get sneaky.